fharper/gutencat/README.md

 `npm run test:e2e`

 ## What's next
-I have some other things I want to implement.
+First and foremost, fixing the [issues](https://github.com/fharper/gutencat/issues).
+After that, I have some other things I want to implement.
 - Specify the cat's breed.
 - Specify TheCatAPI's category (i.e.: a cat in a sink).
 - Search the file type.